Robert C. Duncan (engineer): Biography

 Polaroid Corporation, where he first served as program manager of the SX-70 camera, with responsibilities for its design, engineering, and production.
 In 1975, Duncan was elected vice president of engineering.

 He returned to government employment from 1985 to 1993.
 His first position was as Director of the Defense Advanced Research Projects Agency; a year later, was confirmed in a dual capacity, becoming simultaneously Director of Defense Research and Engineering.
 His final role in the Pentagon was a four-year tour as Director of Operational Test and Evaluation, where he was principal advisor to both the Secretary of Defense and the Under-Secretary of Defense for Acquisitions.

 He retired from the government in 1993, and became a vice president at Hicks and Associates (a national security consultanting firm).

 Memberships and awards

 He was a member of the National Academy of Engineering.

 His awards include the Legion of Merit (1964), the NASA Exceptional Service Medal (1968), and the U.S. Department of Defense Distinguished Public Service Award (1987 and 1989).

+He was an Eagle Scout and was honored in 1984 with the Distinguished Eagle Scout Award.